Roundist/bracelet-game/README.md

 # bracelet-game
-A cool game to design bracelets
+A cool game to design bracelets.
+There are two versions.
+The original one is the one I used and the new-version is the one I occasionally work on to make the game more asthetically pleasing.

 # Bracelet Game: